vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Threshold, not trodden on by bride, 875;

-offerings to Puşan on, 107.
+offerings to Puṣan on, 107.

 Thrita, in Iran, 84, 118, 184, 171.
 Throwing away in water, of garments, the,